Berezhany: Early 20th century

 Although the city remained quite populous, with time it lost much of its importance as a trade centre.
 Also, the castle fell into neglect as the successors of the Sieniawski family, the Czartoryski and Lubomirski families, were owners of many more castles and had no interest in this one in particular.
 During World War I the town was briefly occupied by Russia, but was soon recaptured by Austria-Hungary.
 The castle was partially pillaged by Austro-Hungarian soldiers who were stationed there during the war while some of the works of art were evacuated from the palaces of Puławy, Łańcut and Wilanów.
+Between 1915 and 1916 the hill of Lysonia in the vicinity of Berezhany was the site of several battles involving the Ukrainian Sich Riflemen.

-At the end of the war the town was part of the short-lived West Ukrainian People's Republic, but in 1919 was awarded to the renascent Poland by the Conference of Ambassadors of the League of Nations, following the short Polish-Ukrainian War.
+After the end of the war the town was part of the short-lived West Ukrainian People's Republic, but in 1919 was awarded to the renascent Poland by the Conference of Ambassadors of the League of Nations following the short Polish-Ukrainian War.
 During the Polish-Bolshevik War it was briefly occupied by the Red Army, but was soon recaptured by the Polish Army after the Battle of Warsaw.
 However, some of the most precious sculptures and paintings from the castle and local churches, evacuated to Kraków, were never returned and instead survived the war in the castle of Pieskowa Skała near Ojców.
 According to the 1921 census, the town had a population of 10,083, 62,0% Polish, 22.4% Jewish and 15,5% Ukrainian.
+By 1931 the population had risen to 12,000.